Machine-learning regression methods for American-style path-dependent contracts: Conclusion and Further Developments

-As a second contribution, we analyzed algorithms to compute sensitivities, in particular Delta and Gamma, and we introduced a novel method based on the Chebyshev interpolation techniques for such a purpose.
+As a second contribution, we analyzed algorithms to compute sensitivities; in particular, we found that Chebyshev interpolation techniques are an effective choice for Delta and Gamma calculations.
 The strength of the method relies in decoupling the selection of the interpolation interval from the computation of the derivatives, so that a larger size of the interval, required to stabilize the sensitivity computation, does not introduce biases.
-To the best of our knowledge, it is the first time that first and second order Greeks are computed for Amerasian derivatives.
+To the best of our knowledge, it is the first time that first and second order Greeks are computed for Amerasian derivatives and callable certificates.\\

-As further developments, we plan to investigate the performance of machine learning based methods for more complicated, e.g., non-Markovian dynamics, and in higher dimensional settings.
+As further developments, we plan to investigate the performance of machine learning based methods for more complicated, e.g., non-Markov dynamics, and in higher dimensional settings.